Reborn AC Cobra gets 308bhp pure-electric powertrain

 The iconic AC Cobra has gone electric, offering buyers a 0-62mph time of roughly four seconds and a maximum range of 150 miles

 AC is putting the finishing touches to its pure-electric version of the Cobra.
 The reborn icon is being pushed through the final stages of its development programme, ahead of the first customer deliveries arriving later this year.

-Production of the all-electric model will be limited to just 58 units – to honour the number of years since the launch of the first AC Cobra – with each carrying a price-tag of £138,000.
-First deliveries are expected to arrive at the end of the year.
+Production of the AC Cobra Series 1 electric will be limited to just 58 units, to honour the number of years which have passed since the launch of the first AC Cobra.
+Prices start from £138,000, excluding road charges.

-It’s designed to look like the original Series 1 AC Cobra – and it will share a similar ladder frame chassis, albeit with a range of upgrades to allow it to accept an electric powertrain.
-AC has also replaced the car’s original braking, steering and suspension systems with modern alternatives, to comply with 21st Century safety regulations.
+As its name suggests, the Cobra Series 1 electric is designed to look like the Mk1 AC Cobra from 1962.
+It will also share a similar ladder frame chassis, albeit with a couple of tweaks to suit the electric powertrain.
+There’s also modern braking, steering and suspension systems, which means the car complies with 21st century safety regulations.

-Both cars’ interiors will also feature a host of period-correct details, such as narrow-backed bucket seats, white-on-black dials, a leather-trimmed aluminium steering wheel and traditional toggle and organ-stop switchgear.
+Despite being completely new underneath, the AC Cobra’s interior looks straight out of the sixties.
+There’s a host of yesteryear details, such as white-on-black dials, narrow-backed bucket seats, a leather-trimmed aluminium steering wheel and organ-stop switchgear.

 Now check out another modernised British icon.
 Click here for our review of the DBA Mini Remastered Oselli Edition…